Recently, we had decided it was time to hit the water and get from A to B by way of the Bodrum Datça ferry…

 - We didn’t need to pre-book our crossing but it might be advisable to pre-book at busier times, especially if you have a vehicle with you.

-- In May 2018, we paid 50 TL per person, one way, as foot passengers.
+- We booked one way as foot passengers.
 It is also possible to book return crossings.
+You can get the latest prices here.

 - On arrival in Datça, a shuttle bus takes you to the town centre.
 This is included in the price and the journey takes 15-20 minutes.